Students are required to attend 1.5 days of training

 - Photo identification (including your date of birth) must be provided at the training

-- You must complete a compulsory pre-training review before attending class.
+- You must complete a compulsory pre-training review and language, literacy and numeracy quiz (PTR/LLN) before attending class.

 - You must have a Unique Student Identifier (USI) to enrol in an accredited course.
 You can apply or get more information at www.usi.gov.au.